lemonflow-ai/lemonflow-docs/widget/integration.md

 ## 2. Customization Options

-You can customize the widget's appearance and position by adding attributes to the `<lemonflow-chat>` element.
+You can customize the widget's appearance by adding attributes to the `<lemonflow-chat>` element.

 ### Available Attributes